Last Updated on November 27, 2023

 As a school of magic governing space and time, Dunamancy is a school useful both for damage and utility casting.

 To get a better sense of the school, let’s look at some of its best spells.

 Iconic Dunamancy Spells

 As previously mentioned, there are not a lot of Dunamancy spells compared to the other schools, but there are still plenty to go around.
 Below are 5 of the standout spells from the school.
-These are some of the best spells, a representative sample of what Dunamancy can do from cantrips to 9th-level spells.

 On the face of it, Sapping Sting is a standard damage cantrip.
 It deals 1d4 necrotic damage on a Constitution save plus forces the prone condition by sapping the vitality from a target within 30 feet.
 However, the cantrip has a niche but powerful use against flying creatures.